 3. No young person under the age of 16 will be permitted to use the Pedmore Lounge unless accompanied by an adult.

-The Crèche is available for members use only for 2 hours per day 9.30am to 11.30am; Monday to Friday.
+The Crèche is available at the currently agreed fee per session per child for members use only for 2 hours per day 9.30am to 11.30am; Monday to Thursday.
 Children must be collected promptly.
-No children may take in any food which may contain peanuts or other nuts.
+No children may take in any food.

-When the Creche is available, members who are using the playing facilities are strongly recommended to make use of it.
-The maximum number of children who may be supervised in the crèche is 8 and the maximum age is 9.
-Parents must remain on the club premises whilst the child is in the crèche.
+When the crèche is available, members who are using the playing facilities are strongly recommended to make use of it.
+The maximum number of children who may be supervised in the crèche is 4 and the maximum age is 5 years.
+Parents must remain on the Club premises whilst the child is in the crèche.

 K. GUESTS & VISITORS